 Excused absence, as defined herein, must be verified with official written documentation in order to be officially excused.
-Official documentation must be submitted to assigned class or clinical instructor prior to returning to the next scheduled class, clinical or learning activity in order to return to school.
+Official documentation must be submitted to attendance keeper or semester leader prior to returning to the next scheduled class, clinical or learning activity in order to return to school.
 Failure to provide documentation according to established guidelines will result in absence being unexcused.

-Funeral leave must be approved by coordinator or designee, refer to Funeral Leave policy located herein.
+Funeral leave must be approved by Associate Dean of Nursing or designee, refer to Funeral Leave policy located herein.
 Clinical Absence:

-Student is required to report clinical absences to assigned clinical instructor before 0700.
+Student is required to report clinical absences to assigned clinical instructor by 0630.
 Absences must be reported by student unless the student is medically incapacitated to the point that he/she cannot communicate.
 Student may not stay in clinical if more than one (1) hour late.